DerFinnredstone/DerFinnredstone/README.md

 Hello World, I am @DerFinnredstone a German developer.
-My Programming Language is Python, Vue.js the GD script.
+My Programming Language is Python and node.js(inclusive Vue.js).
 I had program Jarvis, stream-all and LearnQuest.

 This is my Nowlist.
-- Port LearnQuest to Swift
-- Port Eldoria to Swift
+- Note: there are no Notes!
+- Programming Minecraft Addons(only for Bedrock)
+- Learning Python and node.js
+- ...